glowsai/docsite/docs/docs/17-auto-deploy-usage.md

 ## Advanced Usage

-In scenarios compatible with previous logic, the **Random** and **Round Robin** modes are also supported.
-You can set the **Deploy-Route-Rule** parameter in the request header, which supports the following values:
+For use cases requiring compatibility with the previous handling logic, the `Random` and `Round Robin` modes are also supported.
+You can set the `Deploy-Route-Rule` parameter in the request header, which supports the following values:

 1. **scale-out**: Start a new instance and return the result.
    - If the total number of started instances equals the **Maximum Number of Instances**, an error code will be returned: `{"code": 1007, "msg": "deployment replica quota exceeded"}`